Isaac Asimov: Politics

 Asimov became a staunch supporter of the Democratic Party during the New Deal, and thereafter remained a political liberal.
 He was a vocal opponent of the Vietnam War in the 1960s and in a television interview during the early 1970s he publicly endorsed George McGovern.
 He was unhappy about what he considered an "irrationalist" viewpoint taken by many radical political activists from the late 1960s and onwards.
 In his second volume of autobiography, In Joy Still Felt, Asimov recalled meeting the counterculture figure Abbie Hoffman.
 Asimov's impression was that the 1960s' counterculture heroes had ridden an emotional wave which, in the end, left them stranded in a "no-man's land of the spirit" from which he wondered if they would ever return.

 Asimov vehemently opposed Richard Nixon, considering him "a crook and a liar".
 He closely followed Watergate, and was pleased when the president was forced to resign.
-Asimov was dismayed over the pardon extended to Nixon by his successor: "I was not impressed by the argument that it has spared the nation an ordeal.
+Asimov was dismayed over the pardon extended to Nixon by his successor Gerald Ford: "I was not impressed by the argument that it has spared the nation an ordeal.
 To my way of thinking, the ordeal was necessary to make certain it would never happen again."

 After Asimov's name appeared in the mid-1960s on a list of people the Communist Party USA "considered amenable" to its goals, the FBI investigated him.
 Because of his academic background, the bureau briefly considered Asimov as a possible candidate for known Soviet spy ROBPROF, but found nothing suspicious in his life or background.

 Asimov appeared to hold an equivocal attitude towards Israel.
 In his first autobiography, he indicates his support for the safety of Israel, though insisting that he was not a Zionist.
 In his third autobiography, Asimov stated his opposition to the creation of a Jewish state, on the grounds that he was opposed to having nation-states in general, and supported the notion of a single humanity.
-Asimov especially worried about the safety of Israel given that it had been created among hostile Muslim neighbors, and said that Jews had merely created for themselves another "Jewish ghetto".
+Asimov especially worried about the safety of Israel given that it had been created among Muslim neighbors "who will never forgive, never forget and never go away", and said that Jews had merely created for themselves another "Jewish ghetto".